ihmeuw/vivarium_research/docs/source/models/cause.rst

    * - `Restrictions`_
      - List of groups that are not included in a cause
      - General
-     - List of population groups for which the cause model does not apply
+     - List of population groups for which the cause model does not apply.
    * - `Disability Weights`_
      - Proportion of full health not experienced due to disability associated with a given condition.
      - Morbidity impacts
-     - Measure disability attributed to cause model states
+     - Measure disability attributed to cause model states.
    * - `Cause-specific Mortality`_
      -
      -